yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### History

 Who built the dungeon?
 What was its originally used for?
 Perhaps it was once a great forge, capable of building the world's most powerful weapon.
 Or maybe it was once a burial site for ancient kings, binding their souls to the lands they once ruled.
 Roll on the tables below, noting the results in your notebook.
+Then answer the following questions:

+_"What kind of dungeon is this, and what makes it unusual?"_

+_"Why was this dungeon built, how was it built, and what caused its downfall?"_

 #### Purpose